rdkcentral/rdkb-halif-lpa/docs/pages/LpaHalSpec.md

 ## Process Model

-All API's are expected to be called from multiple process.
+API's are expected to be called from multiple process.

 ## Memory Model

-The client is responsible to allocate and de-allocate memory for necessary API's as specified in API Documentation.
-Different 3rd party vendors allowed to allocate memory for internal operational requirements.
-In this case 3rd party implementations should be responsible to de-allocate internally.
+### Caller Responsibilities:

+Manage memory passed to specific functions as outlined in the API documentation.
+This includes allocation and proper deallocation to prevent leaks.

+### Module Responsibilities:

+Handle and deallocate memory used for its internal operations.
+Release all internally allocated memory upon closure to prevent leaks.

 TODO:
 State a footprint requirement.
 Example: This should not exceed XXXX KB.